By Diane Hudson

-Conducting a Federal job search usually starts at USAJOBS.gov - the Federal Government's main job board website (see over 100 additional Federal job boards in Job-Hunt's Government Jobs section).
+Conducting a Federal job search usually starts at USAJOBS.gov - the Federal Government's main job board website.

 On USAJOBS.gov, a job seeker can easily use keywords, locations, job titles, salary ranges, and / or federal series to search for federal positions.

-The Military Skills Translator will connect your military occupation with the federal equivalent, if any, and identify appropriate associated job openings (if any).
+The Military to Federal Jobs Crosswalk (from the State of Maryland) will connect your military occupation with the federal equivalent, if any, and identify appropriate associated job openings (if any).

 If you do not yet know your Federal job series equivalent, you can scroll through the job titles or use varied keyword searches until you find a job description that matches your background.